Carla Provost

-Carla L. Provost (born November 21, 1969) is a retired American government official who served as the Chief of the United States Border Patrol from August 2018 through January 2020.
+Carla L. Provost (born November 21, 1969) is an American retired government official who served as the Chief of the United States Border Patrol from August 2018 through January 2020.
 She was the first woman to serve as Chief of the Border Patrol, a career law enforcement position.
 Provost held numerous positions during her 25-year career in the Border Patrol, including serving as Deputy Chief beginning in October 2016, and Acting Chief from April 2017 until her promotion in August 2018.

 Early life and education

 Carla Provost was born in Burlingame, Kansas.
 Her father, Max, worked for the Santa Fe Railroad, which became the Burlington Northern Santa Fe.
 Her mother, Faye, was a paralegal for a law firm before dying from Alzheimer's disease.

 Provost graduated from Kansas State University with a Bachelor of Science in sociology and criminal justice; and obtained a Master of Science in national resource strategy from the Industrial College of the Armed Forces at the National Defense University.